 Disability support workers help the people they support by providing up to three types of care: household, personal, and emotional.

-• Household care involves domestic and daily living support such as grocery shopping, cooking, and cleaning.
-Household support also involves transportation assistance and household safety assessments.
+- Household care involves domestic and daily living support such as grocery shopping, cooking, and cleaning.
+Household support also involves transportation assistance and household safety assessments, as not all homes are accessible or disabled-friendly.

 A disability support worker's tasks vary depending on the needs of the individual and the workplace.
 However, some basic responsibilities may include the following: